crystalin/better-voice-typing/README.md

 - [ ] ~~Smart Capture: Record audio in 1-2 minute chunks with silence detection, process chunks with Whisper in background, then combine and clean results with an LLM~~

 ## Changelog

+### v0.5.2 (2025-03-21)
+- Added `run_voice_typing.bat` for easier application launching
+- Tested and improved update process (run `setup.bat` and choose 'Y' when asked to check for updates)
+- Refined text cleaning prompt for better transcription cleaning on smaller models

 ### v0.5.1 (2025-03-21)
 - Added version tracking and changelog